bhalim1994/employee-database/README.md

 # Employee Database

-An interactive employee database using Java to run the program & MySQL to track/update the data.
+An interactive employee database using Java to run the program & MySQL (phpMyAdmin) to track/update the data.
 Created in Apache NetBeans IDE.

 # Highlights
   - Employee ID is automatically incremented and are unique primary keys.